shaise/OpenSky328/README.md

 * Use a USB to serial Adapter.
 If you want to use the USB-serial to power the module, Make sure its a 3.3V version, or you risk damaging the modules.
 * Connect the USB-Serial adapter to the programming adapter using the marked pins.
 * Connect the programming adapter to the module as explained in the programming section.
 * For the FR-Tiny you are all set.
-For the FR-8 you will need an extra cable (jst to jst 1.0 mm 3pin) to connect the module to the serial input:
+For the FR-8 / FR-LVH you will need an extra cable (jst to jst 1.0 mm 3pin) to connect the module to the serial input:
 <img src="/Media/FR8_serial.jpg" width="400">